Grades

 How do I upload an Excel (CSV) file into the Gradebook?

-Instructors and TAs can use a CSV file to upload grade changes, create new assignments, and update other data for existing graded activities.
-Instructors and TAs can download the Gradebook CSV from Canvas, which can be used as a template including the correct formatting.
+Instructors and TAs can use a CSV file to upload bulk grade changes, create new assignments, and update other data for existing graded activities.
+We recommend instructors and TAs first download the Gradebook CSV from Canvas, which can be used as a template with the correct formatting.

 Note: New course assignments created as part of the CSV upload will automatically be published.